 On all of those issues is Kerry better?
 Do I have disagreements with Senator Kerry?

 I sure do, but they pale in comparison to my concern with another four year with President Bush.
-I think that people should understand, and not be manipulated by Washington Republican operatives, that the real issue of this campaign is weather or not the guy who is president has done a good job.
+I think that people should understand, and not be manipulated by Washington Republican operatives, that the real issue of this campaign is whether or not the guy who is president has done a good job.
 If you think so then vote for him, if not then it is time for a change.
 While people may have disagreements with John Kerry there is no question that on all of these issues: Iraq, financial aid, healthcare, woman’s rights, the environment, Kerry is far superior to Bush.

-What, in your opinion, are the proper steps that should be taken with Iraq that are in the best interest for the American people, the American soldiers and the Iraqi people?
+What are the proper steps that should be taken with Iraq that are in the best interest for the American people, the American soldiers and the Iraqi people?